Marrwan03/Calculator/README.md

 ###

-<h4 align="left">📢 it's good for anyone wants to do the main operation in math or someone loves the subject of math.</h4>
+<h4 align="left">It's good for anyone wants to do the main operation in math or someone loves the subject of math.</h4>

 ###